AquiGorka/kanpo/README.md

 Host (machine wanting to share local port 3000):

-`npx kanto -p 3000 # <- will render webrtc offer and will wait for answer`
+`npx kanpo -p 3000 # <- will render webrtc offer and will wait for answer`

 ### Step 2

 Guest (maching wanting to access some other machine's local port)

-`npx kanto -t guest # <- will ask for offer from step 1 and will render answer`
+`npx kanpo -t guest # <- will ask for offer from step 1 and will render answer`

 ### Step 3